 The present time is displayed if it is known.
 For example if the project is supported by a RTC (Real Time Clock).
-It is also displayed when the project is configured to use the Time Server protocol and there is a connection with the Internet via the default gateway.
+It is also displayed when the project is configured to use the Time Server protocol.
 This is discussed later in this document.